jensarps/storehouse/README.md

 ####Arguments

 * `query`: The query to use for retrieving objects from the store.
 * `options`: The optional arguments to apply to the resultset.
-The options object may contain one or more of the following proerties:
+The options object may contain one or more of the following properties:
   * `start` - Starting offset
   * `count` - Number of objects to return
   * `sort` - This is an array of sort definitions, where each definition contains an attribute property indicating which property to sort on and a descending property indicating the direction of sort.